pranavbhandari24/Multi-threading/README.md

 # Multi-threading
-This program is a simulation of a professors office hours to show experience in parallel programming.
+This program is a simulation of a professors office hours to show hands-on experience in parallel programming.

 # Description
 The professor is teaching 2 classes this semester, class A and